Claudia Sulewski

-Claudia Sulewski (born February 19, 1996) is an American YouTuber, host, and actress.
+Claudia Sulewski O'Connell (née Sulewski; born February 19, 1996) is a Polish-American YouTuber, host, and actress.
 In 2007, she started making videos on her YouTube channel in her hometown of Chicago, before moving to Los Angeles in 2014, where she jumped into hosting.
 A year later, she began hosting videos for Teen Vogues YouTube channel, becoming its regular host.
 She has continued on to an acting career, debuting in the 2022 film I Love My Dad.

+In 2023, Sulewski launched the body care brand Cyklar.

 Early life

-Sulewski was born in Chicago, Illinois, to Polish parents Beata Krupińska and Czesław Sulewski.
+Sulewski was born on February 19, 1996 in Chicago, Illinois, to Polish parents Beata Krupinska Sulewski and Czeslaw Sulewski.
 She was raised in Park Ridge, a suburb of Chicago.
 She has two brothers.

 Career

 YouTube and hosting

 She started her YouTube channel in 2007 with the name BeyondBeautyStar, and used the same name on Instagram.
 Her channel consists of videos about her fashion choices, beauty routines, travels, interior design endeavors, workouts, daily life, and wellness; she has since changed her channel's display name to her full name, 'Claudia Sulewski', as well as all her accounts across social media.

 During the COVID-19 pandemic lockdowns, Sulewski and her boyfriend, musician Finneas O'Connell, started the podcast We Bought A House.
 Soon after, they stopped doing the podcast, O'Connell citing that they felt like they were "sharing too much."